waldenblue/naosei1456/README.md

 It has the business-logic, knowns WHERE to ask for the data, it is the entry point of the **DATA** layer and acts as single source of truth for the **DOMAIN** layer.
 May contain 1-N data sources.

-I.e in the App, `CoinRepository` is subscribed to the current selected fiat currency [Flow](https://developer.android.com/kotlin/flow) from the local DataSource `
+I.e in the App, `CoinRepository` is subscribed to the current selected fiat currency [Flow](https://developer.android.com/kotlin/flow) from the local DataSource `CoinLocalDataSource`.
+Every time fiat currency changes, a new item is emitted and Repository reacts requesting the data